 Taberna Nuestra Tierra, Jovellanos 16

 3 Michelin restaurants in Roquetas de Mar

 16 km outside Almería city, Almería’s best Michelin restaurant is located on the seafront in the holiday paradise of Roquetas de Mar.

 Chef and owner Juan Sánchez has named the restaurant after his son Alejandro, and he runs it with his wife, who manages the restaurant.

-You can sit at a table overlooking the sea or, if you’re lucky, you can join me at the “friends table” in the kitchen.
-Here I sat in a corner, surrounded by shelves packed with cookery books and the venue’s prizes, watching Juan and his kitchen team work intently in silence.
+You can sit at a table overlooking the sea or, if lucky, join me at the “friend’s table” in the kitchen.
+Here I sat in a corner, surrounded by shelves packed with cookbooks and the venue’s prizes, watching Juan and his kitchen team work intently in silence.

-At Alejandro’s, only local ingredients from the sea and local herbs and vegetables are prepared.
+At Alejandro’s, only local ingredients from the sea as well as local herbs and vegetables are prepared.
 The simple, modern dishes earned the restaurant one Michelin star, which is well deserved.

 I was served one of Alejandro’s tasting menus.
-It is available in three versions (the most expensive costs 80 euros).
+It’s available in three versions (the most expensive cost 80 euros).
 Local wines are served.
-I had the big menu where I could enjoy the delicious white and red shrimps, the hand rolled pasta “gurullos” with octopus, tomato cream and red mullet.
+I had the big menu where I could enjoy the delicious white and red shrimps, the hand-rolled pasta “gurullos” with octopus, tomato cream and red mullet.
 The accompanying wines were good and I finished, really full, with coffee and homemade chocolate.

-During dinner, I was regularly joined at the table by Juan, a passionate man who MUST share all his knowledge of the local produce and how, together with his team, he is constantly developing new dishes that get the absolute best flavour out of the ingredients.
+During dinner, I was regularly joined at the table by Juan, a passionate man who MUST share all his knowledge of the local produce and how, joined by his team, he is constantly developing new dishes that get the absolute best flavour out of the ingredients.
 Book your table in advance.